-The three (3) vibration monitors are located within the confines of the site adjacent to Cudgen Road and were supplied by the client (refer to Figure 1 - Aerial Photograph).
+The three (3) vibration monitors are located within the site adjacent to Cudgen Road.
+Monitoring locations were determined by the client (refer to Appendix I - Aerial Photograph).

 Vibrations were recorded at the above-mentioned locations throughout the preparation works of the Tweed Valley Hospital Project.